quantum9Innovation/axiom/content/posts/pythagorean.md

 4. **Even/Odd Split**: $ (2 \mid p \cap 2 \nmid q) \cup (2 \nmid p \cap 2 \mid q) $

 Now we proceed to prove that the triple $ (q^2-p^2, 2pq, q^2+p^2) $ is indeed primitive.
-We begin by assuming some primitive triple $ (A, B, C) $ such that:
+We begin without assuming that this generated triple is primitive.
+Instead, let it be a constant multiple $ \lambda $ of some primitive triple $ (A, B, C) $ such that:

 $$ \lambda A = q^2 - p^2 $$
 $$ \lambda B = 2pq $$